-The project’s plan of activities includes three main phases.
+The project’s plan of activities included three main phases.

-The first phase consists in delineating in greater detail the project’s theoretical frameworks, exploring how human rights, feminist and queer studies can be used as particular lenses to inform the analysis of SOGI asylum claims.
+The first phase consisted of delineating in greater detail the project’s theoretical frameworks, exploring how human rights, feminist and queer studies can be used as particular lenses to inform the analysis of SOGI asylum claims.

-The second phase corresponds to the fieldwork to be carried out in the three countries identified for the case studies, i.e., United Kingdom, Germany and Italy, as well as the European Union and Council of Europe.
+The second phase corresponded to the fieldwork that was carried out in the three countries identified for the case studies, i.e., Germany, Italy, United Kingdom, as well as the European Union and Council of Europe.

-The third phase is dedicated to analysing the data collected and to producing detailed policy recommendations in regard to law, policy and decision making in the national asylum adjudication systems, the EU’s Common European Asylum System, and the CoE’s policies.
-The project also considers what happens to SOGI asylum seekers after the decision making process is complete – both for those individuals whose claims are accepted and those whose claims are refused – and makes recommendations relating to integration policies and practices in all three countries.
-At the same time, considering relevant issues that emerge from the Brexit’s process over the course of the project, SOGICA will also analyse how a framework for fair treatment of SOGI asylum seekers in the UK can be achieved outside of the EU.
-As a result, practical guidelines will be issued for the reformulation of the current EU, CoE and domestic approaches towards the 1951 Convention and the 1967 Protocol relating to the Status of Refugees, in the light of the past 60 years of political, social and cultural transformations.
+The third phase was dedicated to analysing the data collected and to producing detailed policy recommendations in regard to law, policy and decision making in the national asylum adjudication systems, the EU’s Common European Asylum System, and the CoE’s policies.
+The project also considered what happens to SOGI asylum seekers after the decision making process is complete – both for those individuals whose claims are accepted and those whose claims are refused – and made recommendations relating to integration policies and practices in all three countries.
+At the same time, considering relevant issues that emerged from the Brexit’s process over the course of the project, SOGICA also analysed how a framework for fair treatment of SOGI asylum claimants in the UK can be achieved outside of the EU.
+As a result, practical guidelines were issued for the reformulation of the current EU, CoE and domestic approaches towards the 1951 Convention and the 1967 Protocol relating to the Status of Refugees, in the light of the past 70 years of political, social and cultural transformations.